What is a field sales app? A guide for consumer brands

 • Adoption issues.
 Feature-heavy apps with clunky UX get ignored.
 If the rep’s workflow takes longer on the app than on paper, the app loses.

 • No behavior insights.
-Most apps track KPIs — visits done, orders booked — but miss Key Behavioral Indicators: call quality, SKU push, upsell attempts.
+Most apps track KPIs like visits done and orders booked but miss Key Behavioral Indicators: call quality, SKU push, upsell attempts.
 Without those, coaching is guesswork.

 • Misaligned action.
 Activity tracked is not activity aligned.
 Reps need the app to tell them what to do next against a specific goal, not just log what they did.

 • Reporting without nudges.
 Real-time data is only useful if it triggers an action.
-A Goal-Driven AI layer converts deviations into rep-level nudges in the moment, not month-end reviews.
+BeatRoute’s Goal-Driven AI layer converts deviations into rep-level nudges in the moment, not month-end reviews.

 How to choose the right field sales app